MicrosoftDocs/cpp-docs/docs/code-quality/how-to-specify-additional-code-information-by-using-analysis-assume.md

 ---
 # How to specify additional code information by using `_Analysis_assume_`

-You can provide hints to the code analysis tool for C/C++ code that will help the analysis process and reduce warnings.
+You can provide hints to the code analysis tool for C/C++ code that help the analysis process and reduce warnings.
 To provide additional information, use the following function macro:

 `_Analysis_assume_( expr )`